jsdclxvi/Reforestation/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.